 What The Kids In These Famous Memes Look Like Today

 But despite the internet's limited attention span, some such stars have been living off the back of their meme stardom for years.
 In the age of the internet, the limelight can claim anyone at any time, including little kids, who, for the most part, have no idea of their newfound celebrity until they are much older.
 Some folks might understandably say that it's not a good idea to turn kids into internet stars before they can consent to being a celebrity.
-However, as the stories behind some of the world's best-loved memes show, oftentimes the kids at their center can go on to have a great start in life thanks to the profile their memedom has given them.
+However, as the stories behind some of the world's best-loved memes show, memes can sometimes change people's lives for the better.
 And, the truth is, there's money in being a meme if you're willing to cash in.
 To prove it, here are some of the most recognizable child stars on the internet, how they rose to fame, and what they look like years after they first became famous.

 Success Kid

-Part of the appeal of some classic memes lies in their potential to be misinterpreted, to be taken from their original context and reinterpreted to take on a life of its own online.
+Part of the appeal of some classic memes lies in their potential to be misinterpreted, to be taken from their original context and reinterpreted to take on lives of their own online.
 And that is certainly the case with "Success Kid," a photo of an infant on the beach who, we have found out from his family in later years, was joyfully eating a fistful of sand.
 Not that the original context exactly matters.
-In the eyes of internet users everywhere, that pose looks more like a supremely self-satisfied fist pump, and, as such, "Success Kid" has been used millions of times to illustrate the real or imagined wins of people the world over.
+In the eyes of internet users everywhere, that pose looks more like a supremely self-satisfied fist pump, and as such, "Success Kid" has been used millions of times to illustrate the real or imagined wins of people the world over.

 The photo itself dates from 2007 and is an image taken by mother Laney Griner of her son, Sammy.
-In 2015, years after Sammy had become an internet sensation, the family made the news by fronting a crowdfunding campaign to raise money so that Sammy's father, Justin, could receive a kidney transplant operation (per The Verge).
+In 2015, years after Sammy had become an internet sensation, the family made the news by launching a crowdfunding campaign to raise money so that Sammy's father, Justin, could receive a kidney transplant operation.
 Thanks in part to Sammy's fame as "Success Kid," the campaign gained traction and was ultimately successful.

-Sammy is now a teenager, and is, of course, totally unrecognizable.
+Sammy turned 18 in 2024 and is, of course, totally unrecognizable.
 In an interview with BuzzFeed, he described his life as a meme, stating, "It's weird to be famous as a baby."

-In a sign that times have truly changed on the internet over the course of the last decade, the girl who first became a cult sensation on Vine — which closed down in January 2017 — is now a star of the social media platform de jour, TikTok, where she has more than 800,000 followers and treats her audience to countless funny videos alongside her mother, Katie, who manages Ava's account on her behalf.
+In a sign that times have truly changed on the internet over the course of the last decade, the girl who first became a cult sensation on Vine — which closed down in January 2017 — is now a star of the social media platform du jour, TikTok, where she has more than 1 million followers and treats her audience to countless funny videos alongside her mother, Katie, who manages Ava's account on her behalf.

-Ava has recently explained that her grandfather was cooking beef at the time and that she thought the clouds outside her window looked like beef, which explained her outburst, though, to be honest, hers is a classic Vine that doesn't need explaining even after all these years.
+Ava has recently explained that her grandfather was cooking steak at the time and that she thought the clouds outside her window looked like beef, which inspired her outburst–though, to be honest, hers is a classic Vine that doesn't need explaining even after all these years.

 Popeyes Kid